jorgearguellles/counter/README.md

 # Color Generator - Static page

-This is a JavaScript Vanilla project when you can generate random hex colors.
+This is a JavaScript Vanilla project when you can play woth a counter.

 ## Documentación